Out of Office

 Spend Time in Nature

-California is a dreamy travel destination any time of year, but we’re partial to spring time when all those beautiful mountains and oceanfront parks are lush and blooming with wildflowers.
+California is a dreamy travel destination any time of year, but we’re partial to springtime when all those beautiful mountains and oceanfront parks are lush and blooming with wildflowers.

 If your ideal vacation is spent relaxing in nature, consider a visit to Monterey, California.
 This gorgeous coastal city is sandwiched between rugged beaches and redwood forests, offering some truly wild views and outdoor activities.
 Go for an oceanfront hike through the Monterey Bay Coastal Trail or Pfeiffer Big Sur State Park.
 Bike through Point Lobos State Reserve, go whale watching with a naturalist guide, or simply unwind with a beachside bonfire.

-Monterey also has a relaxing small town vibe about it.
+Monterey also has a relaxing small-town vibe about it.
 This is the kind of place you can really live out your “coastal grandmother” aesthetic, complete with a cable-knit turtleneck and winery visits with your girlfriends.

 Where to stay: The Sanctuary Beach Resort.